trkhanh/finite-state-machine/docs/api/events.md

 Fired when a transition has been cancelled.

 Because a cancelled transition doesn't change teh StateMachine's state, listen for this event to update any already-updating UI, for example to stop any animation, or hide loading icons.

+## State Event
+StateEvents are called when state event handlers are triggered.

+They give the opportunity to run JavaScript code, as well as modify the transition, such as pausing it or cancelling it.

+## ActionEvent
+ActionEvents are the same as StateEvents, but for actions.